Blog: Articles on Psychological Wellbeing, Relationships, Brain Health, Counselling and Neurofeedback

-Over the years I have experimented with a number of neurofeedback systems and have been on the lookout for those that seemed to me best capable of providing positive results for me and my clients.
-I have used a number of neurofeedback systems in my practice and was excited to discover the Myndlift platform.
-It can be used to design and deliver custom neurofeedback protocols remotely, monitor sessions live or asynchronously, and adjust training protocols as needed.
+Over the years I have experimented with a number of neurofeedback systems and have been on the lookout for those that seemed to me best capable of providing positive results.
+I have used a number of neurofeedback systems in my practice and was excited to discover a system that can deliver neurofeedback parameters set by the practitioner.
+This system can be used to design and deliver custom neurofeedback protocols remotely, monitor sessions live or asynchronously, and adjust training protocols as needed.
 The system allows for in-app delivery of EEG assessments just like the ones we use in the office so we can monitor progress and make changes to the training protocol as necessary.

 What I like most about this system is that it doesn’t require sessions to be done in the office.
 Users can set up and run training sessions from just about anywhere.
 This makes EEG brain training much more convenient, accessible, and not to mention affordable.
 The user can put on the headset as a part of a morning routine in preparation for the day, while on a break from work, after work, before bed, or anytime throughout the day.
 Because it doesn’t require an office visit with a therapist, savings in overhead can be transferred to the user.